Prabhat-MSFT/LoanScoring/README.md

 STEPS to use the code sample -

-1) Configure one box operationalization set up of R Server using https://msdn.microsoft.com/en-us/microsoft-r/operationalize/configuration-initial.
-One box set up is simpler, though you can also try the enterprise set up.
+1) Configure one box operationalization set up of R Server using the instructions documented at https://msdn.microsoft.com/en-us/microsoft-r/operationalize/configuration-initial.

-2) use the IP of web node with port or the virual IP (in case of Load balancer) to update remote login credentials in Model/LoanScoring.R file.
+2) use the IP of web node with port or the virtual IP (in case of Load balancer) to update remote login credentials in Model/LoanScoring.R file.

 remoteLogin("http://[RSERVER IP]:12800", session = TRUE, diff = TRUE, commandline =  TRUE, prompt = "REMOTE_TECHREADY>>>", username       =     "", password = "")